A Generalised Curvilinear Coordinate system-based Patch Dynamics Scheme in Equation-free Multiscale Modelling: Conclusion

 \section{Conclusion}

-The Patch dynamics schemes, have so far been developed, are specifically on rectangular domains considering uniform spatial grids and uniform patch sizes.
-However, considering the complexities arising from both physical and geometrical aspects of the various problems, it is evident that grids may not always be uniform, and domains may not necessarily be rectangular.
-An explicit patch dynamics scheme is proposed in this study to address the challenges posed by two-dimensional evolution equations on non-rectangular domains with non-uniform grids in order to determine the system level behavior in large domains over a long time.
-This scheme is applied to linear unsteady convection-diffusion-reaction (CDR) problems.
-The shape and size of each patch are determined based on the physical and geometrical complexities of the problem, and generalized curvilinear coordinates are employed to handle such complexities.
+So far, patch dynamics schemes have mainly been developed on rectangular domains using uniform rectangular patches in shape and size.
+However, considering the complexities arising from both physical and geometrical aspects of various real-life problems, it is evident that domains may not necessarily be rectangular.
+An explicit patch dynamics scheme is proposed in this study to address the challenges posed by two-dimensional, unsteady, linear, heterogeneous convection-diffusion-reaction ($\mathsf{CDR}$) equations, where non-uniform grids are used in order to determine the system-level behaviour in large non-rectangular domains over a long time.
+The shape and size of each patch are determined based on the physical and geometrical complexities of the problem, and generalised orthogonal curvilinear coordinates are employed to handle such complexities.
 Based on such complexities, two different types of numerical problems are chosen for validation.
-In the first problem, a convection-dominated two-dimensional CDR equation is considered over a rectangular domain with high gradients at the right and top boundaries, and a stretched grid is employed in such regions.
-Non-homogeneous Dirichlet boundary conditions are considered, exhibiting exponential growth along the $x$- and $y$- directions.
-In the first and second parts of the problem, constant and variable diffusivities are considered, and their solutions are verified with the analytical solution and some existing numerical solutions.
-The grid independence of both patch dynamics solutions is demonstrated on $21\times 21$ grid over $Nt=8500$ time steps.
-In the second one, a 2D unsteady non-axisymmetric diffusion problem is solved in an annulus using the body-fitted curvilinear coordinate system.
-There is an excellent agreement between the solutions obtained for the proposed scheme and existing findings.
+In the first problem, a convection-dominated two-dimensional heterogeneous $\mathsf{CDR}$ equation is considered over a rectangular domain with high gradients (or boundary layer) near the right and top boundaries.
+In the second one, a two-dimensional unsteady non-axisymmetric diffusion problem is solved in an annulus using the body-fitted orthogonal curvilinear coordinate system.
+There is an excellent agreement between the solutions obtained through the proposed scheme and the existing findings.
+Based on the outcomes of the proposed scheme, the following conclusions are drawn: